lzcn/Fashion-Hash-Net/README.md

 - PIL
 - numpy
 - pandas
-- tqdm
+- [tqdm](https://github.com/tqdm/tqdm): A Fast, Extensible Progress Bar for Python and CLI
-- lmdb
+- [lmdb](https://lmdb.readthedocs.io/en/release/): A universal Python binding for the LMDB 'Lightning' Database.
-- yaml
+- [yaml](https://pyyaml.org/): PyYAML is a full-featured YAML framework for the Python programming language.
-- visdom
+- [visdom](https://github.com/facebookresearch/visdom): To start a visdom server run `python -m visdom.server`

 I upgraded the version of [PyTorch](https://pytorch.org) to `1.2.0` and the package dependency is solved automatically with [`conda`](https://docs.conda.io/en/latest/).